kevincornish/Packaging-Batch-Tracker/README.md

-# Batch Management Tracker
+# Packaging Batch Tracker

 ## Overview

-The Batch Management Tracker is a Django-based web application designed to streamline and manage the production batches of a manufacturing process.
+The Packaging Batch Tracker is a Django-based web application designed to streamline and manage the production batches of a manufacturing process.
 The system allows users to create, edit, and track batches through various production stages.

 * Batch Creation: Users can create new batches, specifying details such as batch number, product code, complete date target, etc.